Resilience Corps

 In March 2021, Former Mayor Sam Liccardo launched Resilience Corps.
 This jobs program for young adults focuses on five critical areas of community resilience.
 One area is overcoming the learning loss of struggling students.

-The City of San José appointed the San José Public Library to lead the development and implementation of Resilience Corps.
-The Resilience Corps Learning Pathway program aims to accelerate learning growth among high-need K-12 students in San José.
+The City of San José appointed the San José Public Library to lead the development and implementation of the Resilience Corps Learning Pathway.
+The Resilience Corps Learning Pathway program aims to accelerate learning growth among high-need K-8 students in San José.
 The program achieves this goal by employing qualified part-time Resilience Corps Associates.
+Parks, Recreation & Neighborhood Services leads the Resilience Corps Climate Change Pathway, which is also part of Resilience Corps.

 Joining #CaliforniansForAll Youth Jobs Corps

-Resilience Corps Learning Pathway San José joined the #CalifornianForAll Youth Jobs Corps Program in 2022. #CaliforniansForAll Youth Jobs Corps has three core goals:
+Resilience Corps Learning Pathway San José joined the #CalifornianForAll Youth Jobs Corps Program in 2022.
+Key goals for the program include:

 Who's Involved?

-Launched in 2021, Resilience Corps is a living-wage, paid work experience designed for the following San José residents:
+Launched in 2021, Resilience Corps is a living-wage, paid work experience designed for the following San José residents.
+Priority will be given to youth applicants ages 18-30 who:

 Resilience Corps Associates are placed at qualified program providers.
-Associates provide afterschool and tutoring support to high-need K-12 students in San José.
+Associates provide afterschool and tutoring support to high-need K-8 students in San José.

 These are part-time positions.
 Associates will gain firsthand experience in the educational and afterschool profession.
-The San Jose Public Library Foundation provides financial compensation, training, and professional development.
+The San José Public Library Foundation, as the employee of record, provides financial compensation, training, and professional development.

 Program Partners